slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 A mute-and-alarm option should be available, so that after a chosen time, for example, a month, year, decade, a blocker can remind themselves that they've put a person on standstill, since blocking is a form of bullying sometimes and causes a lot of pain.
 Apps also should allow blockers to look at a block-ee's messages without the read receipt going off.
 It helps to peak in to make sure it really isn’t your responsibility, even without the "seen" bell going off.

 **Argument:** These little things don’t matter *that* much. </br>
-**Counterargument:** child basketball hoop access replaced with paved cement starting to overgrow with grass.
+**Counterargument:** <!--child basketball hoop access replaced with paved cement starting to overgrow with grass. --> Of every trauma I went through, being blocked was the biggest.

 **Argument:** Blocking is like a cold face given to people without exceptions.</br> **Counterargument:** Blocking gets so cold that you might not know you’re bullying.
 In person, you have a chance to see or learn.